 - Central Washington University: Ruth Harrington Luncheon Single Parent Scholarship

 When applying for scholarships at a specific school, you should be aware that there are certain eligibility requirements.
 Some of these financial aid opportunities are need-based, which means they’re only available to students who can demonstrate a certain level of financial need.
-That means you may have to submit financial documents for the school’s review such as pay stubs or tax returns.
+That means you may have to submit financial documents for the school’s review, such as pay stubs or tax returns.
 Other scholarships are merit-based, meaning they are awarded to high-achieving students.
-To determine your eligibility for these types of scholarships, the school will request your GPA and academic transcripts.
+The school will request your GPA and academic transcripts to determine your eligibility for these types of scholarships.

 Grants for Single Parents

+Did you know the federal government can offer grants to fund online degree programs?
 The most popular federal grant for single moms is the Pell Grant.
-The Pell Grant is available to any undergraduate student who can demonstrate financial need, but a large number of single parents receive funds from the Federal Pell Grant Program each year.
+The Pell Grant is available to any undergraduate student who can demonstrate financial need, but many single parents receive funds from the Federal Pell Grant Program each year.
 To be eligible for a Pell Grant, you must enroll in school at least part-time and fill out the Free Application for Federal Student Aid (FAFSA) each school year of your enrollment.
-The amount of your Pell Grant will depend on the cost of your tuition as well as the extent of your financial need.
+The amount of your Pell Grant will depend on the cost of your tuition and the extent of your financial need.
 The maximum award amount is approximately $6,500 for the 2021-2022 school year.

 State Grants for Single Moms

-Individual states have also developed grant programs for single moms going back to school.
+Individual states have also developed grant programs for single moms returning to school.
 Many times, these grants are awarded in order to boost the economy of a particular state by investing in a trained workforce.
 The application process and the amount of your award will vary based on your place of residency.
-Perhaps the best part of receiving a state grant to pursue higher education is that it can usually be combined with federal grants for even greater savings!
-To find out if your state offers college grants for single moms, visit the state’s official education department website.
+Perhaps the best part of receiving a state grant to pursue higher ed is that it can usually be combined with federal grants for even more significant savings!
+To determine if your state offers college grants for single moms, visit the state’s official education department website.

 Child Care Payments/Reimbursements

-Though tuition and childcare represent the most significant expenses for single mothers going back to school, there’s more to worry about as well, including rent, food, and utilities.
-Many of the best online colleges for working adults and single parents have resources to help you with all of your needs as well as the needs of your child.
-Essentially, these schools have made it their mission to eliminate any and all barriers for single parents with the desire to pursue higher education.
-From food pantries to coat closets, emergency funds, free housing, and more, they’ve got you covered.
+Though tuition and childcare represent the most significant college-related expenses for single mothers, there’s more to worry about as well, including rent, food, and utilities.
+Many of the best online colleges for adult learners and single parents have resources to help you with all of your needs as well as the needs of your child.
+Essentially, these schools had the great idea of making it their mission to eliminate all barriers for single parents who desire to pursue higher education.
+They’ve got you covered from food pantries to coat closets, emergency funds, free housing, and more.
 Just bring yourself, your kid, and your dreams of earning a degree!

 With the number of colleges and universities offering not only flexible online degree programs but also entire departments and programs devoted to helping single parents succeed, there’s never been a better time for single mothers to pursue a valuable academic credential.
-In the higher education space, the days of letting moms struggle alone are finally over.
+In the higher ed space, the days of letting moms struggle alone are finally over.
 You now have the support in place that you need.
 So what are you waiting for?
-Go choose from the best online degrees for moms available, and take the first step towards a brighter future for yourself and your child!
+Go choose from the top online degrees available, and take the first step towards a brighter future for yourself and your child!